 Member-at-Large; Media Relations – Jim Stilwell

 I began my career in Public Safety Communications in the late 90’s working for a county-wide agency in Pennsylvania dispatching for 54 police agencies, 44 fire departments, and 12 EMS agencies.
 I continued in the field when i relocated to Arizona in the early 2000’s briefly working for Florence PD and then for the Gila River Indian Community PD before taking my current position with MCSO.

 I have worked as a dispatcher, trainer, shift supervisor, acting manager, and now currently as the Commander of the Communications Division at MCSO.
 I have operated, managed, and maintained many websites over the past two decades including www.fire-dept.net and www.grpsc911.com.

-I am married and celebrated my 11th anniversary at the end of October 2018.
-While we do not have any biological children, we do have a 14 year old border collie mix named Murphy who fills the spot of our child.
+I have been married to my wife Jessica since 2007.
+While we do not have any biological children, we do have a 15 1/2 year old border collie mix named Murphy who fills the spot of our child.

 Commercial Advisory Member – Deedee Wight